 CARING FOR PEOPLE WITH DEMENTIA

-Family members and caregivers who take care of people with dementia face a lot of changes every day, and they know that the situation can only get more complicated and more difficult as time passes by.
+Family members and caregivers who take care of people with dementia face a lot of changes every day.
+They know that the situation can only get more complicated and more difficult as time passes by.
 This is one of the reasons why so many people whose family members suffer from dementia choose to work with residential aged care facilities or trained, professional caregivers.
 When interacting with a dementia patient, it’s important to keep a positive attitude and be patient, to ask simple questions and when you notice that they get restless or upset, distract them and start over.

 While there is no cure for dementia, there are treatments which can focus on slowing down irreversible factors and correcting the reversible ones.
 By correcting and changing drug doses and treating symptoms, dementia patients’ overall health condition will be temporarily improved.
 Specific medical disorders can be treated with medications such as depression, diabetes and heart disease.
 Certain medications such as cholinesterase inhibitors and others may help reduce symptoms, while occupational therapy will help them stay physically fit and improve some of the symptoms.